hussaintaj-mitodl/15.071-spring-2017/content/pages/linear-regression/the-statistical-sommelier-an-introduction-to-linear-regression/quick-question-96.md

-Using the data set [wine (CSV)](./resolveuid/b7caee99307eb87b00b3d3e80055b116), what is the correlation between HarvestRain and WinterRain?
+Using the data set {{% resource_link "b7caee99-307e-b87b-00b3-d3e80055b116" "wine (CSV)" %}}, what is the correlation between HarvestRain and WinterRain?

 Exercise 1